A guide to visit the Crater of the Vesuvius

-The beginning of the path is located at the altitude of 1,000 of Erodano, where the ticket office is.
-In order to follow the path, you must be accompanied by the alpine and volcanological guides of Campania.
-The climb continues gently for about 800 metres and is rewarded by a series of panoramic views which become more and more evocative along the various bends.
+In order to follow the path, you need to be accompanied by the Alpine and Volcanological Guides of the Campania Region.
+The climb continues gently for about 800 metres and is rewarded by a series of panoramic views, which become more and more evocative along the various bends.

-The view is on Valle del Gigante, which in spring turns yellow with the presence of brooms.
-The valley separates the Gran Cono from the ancient caldera of Mount Somma, traced by the imposing cognoli of Sant'Anastasia (1,086 metres), Punta del Nasone (1,132 metres), up to the cognoli of Ottaviano (1,112 metres).
+You will get to see Valle del Gigante, which in spring turns yellow with the presence of brooms.
+The valley separates the Gran Cono from the ancient caldera of Mount Somma, traced by the imposing Cognoli di Sant'Anastasia (1,086 metres), Punta del Nasone (1,132 metres), up to the Cognoli di Ottaviano (1,112 metres).